edgarcarbajal/typst-resume/main.typ

     _Databases (CSCI466) Semester Project_], [*Jan 2023 - May 2023*\
     _DeKalb, IL_]
 )
-- Semester group project where we built a web application given requirements by the professor; to show what we had learned about databases.
 - Used PHP to interface with the backend, and dynamically printout the HTML/CSS to be rendered to the frontend.
 - Showed my knowledge about how to set up database schemas in a relational database, how to make sure how to use SQL to get, and update the right data.